tmlye/mediator/_posts/2015-03-07-everyone-needs-souvenirs.md

 [{% picture 7/4.jpg %}][4]

 The next morning, before we even have breakfast, we see two people on a moped approach.
-Wondering what they want from us we watch them approach.
+Wondering what they want from us we watch them carefully.
-It's a man and a woman and the closer they get the more sure we are that they want to sell something.
+It's a man and a woman.
+The closer they get the more sure we are that they want to sell something.
 The man speaks little English.
 He does all the talking: the usual questions.
 After a while the woman starts unwrapping her souvenir store.